 I was a mascot in the 2006 FA Cup final in Cardiff.
 I’m a West Ham supporter but I was Liverpool’s mascot.
 When I was introduced to Prince William, I confessed that I was a West Ham fan.
 I said, “I can’t wait to get this Liverpool shirt off me.”
-Steven Gerrard, who had held my hand as we walked out, heard, the Liverpool players heard.
+Steven Gerrard, who had held my hand as we walked out at the start, heard me, the Liverpool players heard me.
 Everyone was amused but it was pretty embarrassing.

 I became their mascot as my dad used to be involved in the pub industry and had a friend at Carlsberg (then Liverpool’s sponsors).
 It was an amazing day and Alan Pardew gave me the West Ham pennant that was carried out.

 If your house was on fire, what one item would you save?